 Profit margins vary , we monitor our prices twice monthly to stay competitive, so our profit margin can sometimes be slightly more, but this is our usual profit margin.

-Profit Margin Tax Shipping contribution Average discount Actual profit
+Profit Margin Tax* Shipping contribution Average discount Maximum profit

 Not exactly the licence to print money that people think it is, when you break it down.